Financial Conflict of Interest Policy Statement

 Immediate Family or Dependents: means a (i) spouse; (ii) child; or (iii) any other person residing in the same household as the Investigator who is a dependent of the Investigator or of whom the Investigator is a dependent.

-Investigator: means the Project Director or Principal Investigator and any other person, regardless of title or position, who is responsible for the design, conduct, or reporting of research under PHS grants, cooperative agreements, or contracts, including Investigators working for sub-awardees.
+Investigator: means any individual responsible for the design, conduct, or reporting of Research funded by the PHS.
+This includes the Principal Investigator (PI) or project director (PD), and any other individual, regardless of title or position, who is responsible for the design, conduct, or reporting of research funded by PHS, or proposed for such funding, which may include collaborators, consultants, and/or subcontractors,

 Manage: means taking action to address a financial conflict of interest, which can include reducing or eliminating the financial conflict of interest, to ensure, to the extent possible, that the design, conduct, and reporting of research will be free from bias.